ck090/Identifying-Missing-Component-in-the-Bechdel-Test-Using-PCA/README.md

 # New_Bechdel
 Program to set up the alternative to the Bechdel test

+Dataset derived from the Cornell Movie-Dialogue Corpus